-1. Uniform interpretation and application of the provisions of MARPOL 73/78 and possible amendments thereto.

-2. Reception facilities for residues.

-3. Oil discharge monitoring and control systems, including those for light refined oils.

-4. Procedures for the control of ships and certificates and the control of discharge from ships.

-5. Surveys and certification of ships under MARPOL 73/78.

-6. Penalties for infringement of convention provisions.

-7. Casualty investigations in relation to marine pollution.

-8. Promotion of regional arrangements for combating marine pollution.

-9. Development and updating of anti-pollution manual.

-10. Identification of particularly sensitive sea areas.

-11. Development of manual on intervention under the 1969 Convention relating to Intervention on the High Seas in Cases of Oil Pollution Casualties and the 1973 Protocol relating to Intervention on the High Seas in Cases of Marine Pollution by Substances other than Oil.
+- 1 Uniform interpretation and application of the provisions of MARPOL 73/78 and possible amendments thereto. - 2 Reception facilities for residues. - 3 Oily-water separators and oil discharge monitoring and control systems including those for light refined oils and oil-like substances. - 4 Procedures for the control of ships and certificates and the control of discharge from ships. - 5 Surveys and certification of ships under MARPOL 73/78. - 6 Penalties for infringement of convention provisions. - 7 Casualty investigations in relation to marine pollution. - 8 Arrangements for combating major incidents or threats of marine pollution. - 9 Promotion of regional arrangements for combating marine pollution. - 10 Development and updating of anti-pollution manual. - 11 Identification of particularly sensitive sea areas.

-12. Categorization of liquid substances.

-13. Prevention of pollution by noxious solid substances in bulk.
+- 12 Categorization of noxious liquid substances and harmful substances. - 13 Prevention of pollution by noxious solid substances in bulk. - 14 Measures on board ships to minimize the escape of pollutants in the case of accidents. - 15 Shipboard and shore-based management for the prevention of marine pollution.